Our mattress group test has pitted Casper – ‘the internet’s favourite mattress’ – against some of the biggest high-street brands.

 But buying a reputable brand of brand of mattress from a reputable retailer doesn’t guarantee that a mattress will meet your needs.
 That’s why we test the mattress support on all sorts of people, whether you’re small or large and sleep on your back or side.
 Many mattresses are supportive when new, but either struggle to maintain that support, or else start to sag or soften with time.

-We’ve just tested some of the big-name mattresses you might spot in shops – make sure you find out how they performed in our tests before you seek them out.
+We’ve just tested some of the big-name mattresses you might spot in shops – make sure you read our mattress reviews before you seek them out.

 John Lewis Ortho Absolute 1400: £699